‘Mad Pooper’ Offered Free Toilet Paper From Charmin If She Stops Public Defecation, Turns Herself In [Video]

 The story about the Mad Pooper went viral after one family talked to local media about the woman defecating in their yard at least once a week, as previously reported by the Inquisitr.

-Cathy Budde told KKTV 11 saying her children have witnessed the Mad Pooper in the act.
+Cathy Budde told KKTV 11 that her children have witnessed the Mad Pooper in the act.
 She said following the disturbing encounter, her children quickly retrieved her to inform her there was a “lady taking a poop.”
 Cathy followed her children outside and confronted the jogger by asking, “Are you serious?
 Are you really taking a poop right here in front of my kids.”

 If the #MadPooper turns herself in, we'll give her a year's supply of TP to help with her "runs" ???? #EnjoyTheGohttps://t.co/GgEAyYp6aM